chapost1/StreamTime/README.md

 :soon: &nbsp; MVP

-Quick demonstration of video upload demonstration using UI and edits video & watch it using api via postman, until UI support those.
+Quick demonstration of video upload using with GUI and edits video & watch it using api via postman, until UI support those.